 Conditional.
 If you force-assigned the terminal from a store to an inventory or from a merchant account to another merchant account, manually remove the terminal's configuration:

-- Enter the PIN code for the Admin menu and press the green button.
+- Enter the PIN code for the Admin menu and press the Confirm button.

 Where do I find the Admin PIN?